deepaksood619/deepaksood619.github.io/readme.md

 This garden is quite literally my digital brain.
 It includes my thoughts, notes and links on topics I care about.

-I update the notes daily in my [github repo](https://github.com/deepaksood619/deepaksood619.github.io/), and build it few times in a month using Github Actions and Gatsby.
+I update the notes daily in my [github repo](https://github.com/deepaksood619/deepaksood619.github.io/), and build it few times in a month using Github Actions and Docusaurus.

 The content being markdown files, which after every commit to the builds the website using docusaurus and publishes it to [deepaksood619.github.io](https://deepaksood619.github.io/) from which you are likely reading this page.